With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreKatherine Shaw Bethea Hospital Behavioral Healthcare is a mental health facility in Dixon, IL, located at 403 East 1st Street, in the 61021 zip code.
-Katherine Shaw Bethea Hospital Behavioral Healthcare provides telemedicine/telehealth, hospital inpatient treatment and outpatient treatment.
-Katherine Shaw Bethea Hospital Behavioral Healthcare provides trauma therapy, couples/family therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Katherine Shaw Bethea Hospital Behavioral Healthcare provides hospital inpatient treatment, telemedicine/telehealth and outpatient treatment.
+Katherine Shaw Bethea Hospital Behavioral Healthcare provides group therapy, activity therapy and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
 Katherine Shaw Bethea Hospital Behavioral Healthcare also supports people with serious mental illness.
-Some other services available at Katherine Shaw Bethea Hospital Behavioral Healthcare include suicide prevention services, illness management and recovery and education services.
+Some other services available at Katherine Shaw Bethea Hospital Behavioral Healthcare include education services, chronic disease/illness management and case management.

 Learn MoreSinnissippi Centers Inc is a mental health clinic in Mount Carroll, IL, located at 1122 Healthcare Drive, 61053 zip code area.
 Sinnissippi Centers Inc provides outpatient treatment and telemedicine/telehealth.
-Sinnissippi Centers Inc offers group therapy, dialectical behavior therapy and behavior modification to children / adolescents, young adults and seniors 65 or older.
+Sinnissippi Centers Inc offers cognitive behavioral therapy, dialectical behavior therapy and psychotropic medication to adults, young adults and seniors 65 or older.
 Sinnissippi Centers Inc also supports transitional age young adults.
-Additional services offered at Sinnissippi Centers Inc include case management, intensive case management and family psychoeducation.
+Additional services offered at Sinnissippi Centers Inc include suicide prevention services, housing services and vocational rehabilitation services.

 Learn MoreMercyone Clinton Medical Center Behavioral Health Care is a mental health treatment clinic in Clinton, Iowa, located at 1410 North 4th Street, in the 52732 zip code.
 Mercyone Clinton Medical Center Behavioral Health Care provides hospital inpatient treatment and telemedicine/telehealth.
-Mercyone Clinton Medical Center Behavioral Health Care provides activity therapy and psychotropic medication to seniors 65 or older, adults and young adults.
+Mercyone Clinton Medical Center Behavioral Health Care provides psychotropic medication and activity therapy to seniors 65 or older, young adults and adults.
 Mercyone Clinton Medical Center Behavioral Health Care also supports people with serious mental illness.
 Additional services provided by Mercyone Clinton Medical Center Behavioral Health Care consist of chronic disease/illness management and suicide prevention services.

 Learn MoreFhn Family Counseling Center is a mental health clinic in Freeport, IL, located at 421 West Exchange Street, in the 61032 zip code.
 Fhn Family Counseling Center provides telemedicine/telehealth and outpatient treatment.
-Fhn Family Counseling Center offers psychotropic medication, dialectical behavior therapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
-More services at Fhn Family Counseling Center include suicide prevention services, family psychoeducation and education services.
+Fhn Family Counseling Center offers dialectical behavior therapy, couples/family therapy and group therapy to seniors 65 or older, young adults and adults.
+More services at Fhn Family Counseling Center include education services, suicide prevention services and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.